England | Scotland | Wales | Northern Ireland | Ireland

-The average pay for GPs working in this practice in the last full financial year was £51,550 before Tax and National insurance.
-This is for three full time GPs, four part time GP sand one locum GP who worked in the practice for more than six months.
+The average pay for GPs working in this practice in the last full financial year was £59,933 before Tax and National insurance.
+This is for 1 full time GP, 3 part time GPs and 1 locum GP who worked in the practice for more than six months.

 Prior to your medical, you will need to complete the new patient questionnaire.
 Bring your medical card or ask for a registration form.
 Your completed registration form or medical card will be sent to the Primary Care Trust.

-These are run by the Practice Nurse and Health Visitor.
+These are run by the Practice Nurse.
 Children who are behind with vaccinations should catch up as soon as possible.
 We feel it is very important to ensure that all children are vaccinated against potentially serious illnesses.